-The purpose of this Statement is to provide information, which is required to be disclosed in accordance with the Occupational Pension Schemes (Investment and Disclosure) (Amendment) 2019 Regulations.
-In particular, it confirms how the investment principles, objectives and policies contained within the Trustee's Statement of Investment Principles (SIP) dated 28 September 2020 have been implemented.
-The SIP provides further background details on the Scheme's investment arrangements, and this should be read in conjunction with the Trustee's Chair's Statement dated 29 September 2020.
+The purpose of this Statement is to provide information, which is required to be disclosed in accordance with the Occupational and Personal Pension Schemes (Disclosure of Information) Regulations 2013, as subsequently amended, including amendments to transpose the EU Shareholder Rights Directive (SRD II) into UK law.
+In particular, it confirms how the investment principles, objectives and policies within the Trustee's Statement of Investment Principles (SIP) dated 8 August 2022 have been implemented.